 ‘Women of Noizzze’ Host

-Courtney is a Saxophone player with a strong drive for music and an even stronger passion for community liberal arts.
+Courtney is a Saxophone player with a strong drive for music and an even stronger passion for community arts.
 She is the host of ‘Women of Noizzze‘, a radio show and podcast featuring interviews and broadcasting music from female-Identifying and non-binary members of the community.
 Courtney is also passionate about creating safe spaces for creative expression within the community, and has been running the Women of Noise Jam Packed nights.
-She is currently in her second year of studies at the Queensland Conservatorium of Music Griffith University and is a recent addition to the Royal Australian Navy Reserve Band.
+As of 2020, Courtney will also be creatively co-curating Women of Noise concerts.
+She is currently in her third year of studies at the Queensland Conservatorium of Music Griffith University and is a recent addition to the Royal Australian Navy Reserve Band.
 Courtney spends her spare time curled up in nooks reading, watering her family of plants and divulging herself in the Brisbane arts scene.
 She has been inspired and influenced by the pioneering of Laurie Anderson, the hectic sax skills of YoLanda Brown and the ever-so-wonderful, Melissa Aldana.

 Publicity Co-manager &

 Elizabeth is a composer and multidisciplinary artist and works in diverse stylistic directions in all of her mediums.
 Elizabeth completed her composition degree at Queensland Conservatorium Griffith University under Dr. Erik Griswold and was recently awarded the Queensland Conservatorium Griffith University’s A.G.
 Francis Prize for Composition.
 She pursues her passion for new music through taking part in festivals, master classes and workshops internationally.